 However, not all diagnostic tasks are the same.
 In some diagnostic domains, all the information is available at the beginning of the retrieval process.
 In this situation the system only needs to retrieve cases once, since no additional data will be collected that would change the best-matching cases.
 In other domains, the initial information about the problem may be sparse or incorrect.
 In these domains, the system performs case retrieval over several iterations or will query the user for information along the way to retrieving good cases.
-As more information is gathered, a diagnostic attributes and values for most of them are available at run time.
+As more information is gathered, a diagnostic attributes and values for most presented to the user.
+Some domains have a well-defined set of diagnostic attributes and values for most of them are available at run time.
 Other domains have very large attribute sets that are very sparsely populated at run time.
 Clearly, the latter situation presents difficulties in representation and indexing that must be addressed.